spakowiczlab/exotic/README.md

 ## Version History

 ### v1.1
 Additional filter function, developed by segmenting the CHM13 human and GRCm39 mouse transcriptome/genome into 100 base pairs, with 50 base pair overlaps, and running through the exotic pipeline.
 This function filters out microbes falsely identified as microbial in this process.
+The synthetic genome/transciptome are available at https://zenodo.org/records/10999313.
 ```
 transcript_genome_filter(counts, filters)
 ```